Turmeric is the spicy solution a group of tribal farmers in Andhra Pradesh have turned to as the means to improve incomes and their lives

 Farmers in Panasalapadu harvesting their turmeric crop

 Farmer producer organisations (FPOs) are a critical cog in the turmeric pilot project in Paderu.
-At the heart of this initiative is a niche group of farmers who champion the cause of building and sustaining farmer collectives – the FPOs, promoted by SERP under the World Bank funded Andhra Pradesh Rural Inclusive Growth Project (APRIGP).
+At the heart of this initiative is a niche group of farmers who champion the cause of building and sustaining farmer collectives – the FPOs, promoted by Society for Elimination of Rural Poverty (SERP) under the World Bank funded Andhra Pradesh Rural Inclusive Growth Project (APRIGP).

 Small and marginal farmers have been mobilised into farmer producer groups (FPGs) in villages, with FPOs acting as a federated structure at the sub-district level.
 Adopting a commodity-centric approach to value chain development, FPOs rally farmers in the project and help them through a range of services across the value chain, such as extension services, capacity building in production and post-harvest practices, and marketing.
 Last year, about 12 tonnes of turmeric, worth more than 1 million, were sold by the turmeric FPOs of Paderu.